shahzadmari/Project-and-Profile-Markdown/project_templates/ProjectTuts.md

 ```
 ###  output:
 # First Heading
- so you can create headings by starting with # sign and if you want to create samller headings you just have to increase the number of # the maximum limit is 6 #'s.
+ so you can create headings by starting with # sign and if you want to create smaller headings you just have to increase the number of # the maximum limit is 6 #'s.

  ### 2) code example:
 ```markdown